(Open interactive planning-Science) Enter your planned activities directly in the document, print it, and add it to your activity planning binder.

 The pictures may be used as a memory game or to spark a conversation with your group.
 Use them to decorate your daycare or a thematic corner.
 (Open picture game-Science) Print, laminate, and store in a "Ziploc" bag or in your thematic bin.

 The flashcards may be used to spark a conversation with your group, in your reading and writing area, or to identify your thematic bins.
-(Open word flashcards-Science) magnifying glass, microscope, telescope, thermometer, test tube, tongs, safety glasses, funnel, balance, flask, burner, scientist
+(Open word flashcards-Science) magnifying glass, microscope, telescope, thermometer, test tube, tongs, safety glasses, funnel, scale, flask, burner, scientist

 Reflection in the mirror